 People use your app which is also your source of data about your potential audience and customers.

 People have a way to use your app as an offline activity.
 If you’ve logged that and uploaded that to Facebook.

 iv.
 Customer List

 Your customer list is also a source of data to create your custom audience.

 v.
 Your Facebook Sources

 You can also use your own Facebook sources to build a custom audience.
 These sources include videos, activity on your Instagram account, events that you have mentioned on Facebook.
-You can also know about how they have interacted with your Facebook page, or they fill out the form, watch the video, or they bought something from the Facebook shopping experience.
+You can also know about how they have interacted with your Facebook page, or fill out the form, watch the video posted that you created with the help of a Facebook video template, or they bought something from the Facebook shopping experience.

 Business Manager: When creating our ads, we have got that audience.
 But when we are setting up, we want to have a Facebook Business Manager.
 It helps share access and billing, better reporting, more tools, and better access controls.